testcara/impactlens/README.md

 # ImpactLens

-A data-driven tool that delivers actionable insights for measuring AI coding assistant impact and enabling objective performance reviews through Jira and GitHub metrics analysis.
+A data-driven tool that delivers actionable insights for measuring AI coding assistant impact and enabling objective performance reviews through Jira, GitHub, and GitLab metrics analysis.

 ## Table of Contents